iamudyavar/amazon-review-analysis/README.md

     -   Focuses on explainability over complexity

 -   **Gender Prediction**
-    -   Based on this rule:
-        > The gender of the reviewer is predicted based on their first name using a lookup-based model trained on common name-gender associations.
+    -   The gender of the reviewer is predicted based on their first name using a lookup-based model trained on common name-gender associations.

 ---

 ## Setup

-1. **Install dependencies**
+1. **Install dependencies (Python 3.12)**

 ```bash
 pip install -r requirements.txt